italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 As in the previous use case, when the failure is fixed the network operator may desire to bring the service back to the original configuration.
-If this is the case, multi-layer hitless reversion, as described in {{: #ref-hitless-reversion}}, takes place to move the service back to the initial network setup.
+If this is the case, multi-layer hitless reversion, as described in {{ref-hitless-reversion}}, takes place to move the service back to the initial network setup.

 {: #edge-fault}